bucketfulofsunshine/baldurian-bar-hop/README.md

 Take part in a drinking contest with dwarves, or assist an Avowed of Candlekeep with delivering a book.

-The taverns and inns of Baldur's Gate are brimming with adventures for those brave enough to seek them out.
+The taverns & inns of Baldur's Gate are brimming with adventures for those brave enough to seek them out.
 Survive the chaos & your party may earn some truly unique (& often humorous) rewards.

 ## FAQ